National Anti-Corruption Bureau of Ukraine: 2023

-Since 24 February 2022 till the end of 2022 more than 1.22 billion UAH has been transferred to support Ukrainian soldiers at the expense of pledges and $6,000,000 in seized assets.
-Later, another 5 million USD was taken in the case against a former Minister of Agrarian Policy.

 2024

 On 2 April, NABU and SAPO uncovered an organized group led by former Presidential Office advisor and active SSU employee Artem Shylo.
 The group allegedly embezzled UAH 94.8 million from Ukrzaliznytsia (Ukrainian Railways) during transformer procurement.
 Previously, journalists from bihus.info reported that Shylo had amassed assets worth nearly US$10 million over ten years in public service.

-On 23 April, NABU and SAPO served charges on the Minister of Agrarian Policy and Food of Ukraine, Mykola Solskyi.
+On 23 April, NABU and SAPO served charges on the new Minister of Agrarian Policy and Food of Ukraine, Mykola Solskyi.
 According to investigators, Solskyi allegedly misappropriated state land worth UAH 291 million and attempted to grab even more soil valued at UAH 190 million.

 In May, NABU and SAPO announced charges against the former Deputy Head of the President's Office of Ukraine, Andriy Smyrnov, for alleged illicit enrichment amounting to UAH 15.7 million.
 Previously, journalists from Ukrainska Pravda reported that Smyrnov's brother had acquired luxury property at significant discounts.

 In July, NABU and SAPO filed an indictment against former Infrastructure Minister Andriy Pyvovarsky and his former First Deputy Volodymyr Shulmeyster.
 They are accused of abuse of power, which resulted in over UAH 30 million in damages to the state.

 On 3 October, an external independent audit of the Bureau's work began, as stipulated by the Law "On the National Anti-Corruption Bureau of Ukraine."
 The audit commission includes independent experts appointed by Ukraine's international partners: Martin Arpo (former deputy director of Estonia's Internal Security Service), Robert Westbrooks (former Deputy Inspector General of the U.S.), and Hermione Theresa Cronje (former Director of Investigations at South Africa's National Prosecuting Authority).

 On 9 October, Denys Gulmagomedov, the former deputy director for digital development and digital transformation, was appointed as the first deputy director of NABU.